amrabdelmoghny/WFI32-IoT/GettingStarted.md

 <img src="resources/media/figure_2_4_4.png" width="720"/>

 5. Click on **Send to device** to send **Toggle** button value.
 6. When **Toggle** button is selected, the **YELLOW LED** will remain on for 3 Seconds.
 When unselected, the **YELLOW LED** will remain off for 3 Seconds.
-After the 3 seocnds, the **Yellow LED** will go back to its normal functionality; blinking on each successfull message published to the cloud.
+After the 3 seocnds, the **YELLOW LED** will go back to its normal functionality; blinking on each successfull message published to the cloud.

 **Note**: Because Toggle manipulates the desired stat, the state must be changed to observe the behavior.